boldsystems-central/BOLDconnectR/README.md

 **BOLDconnectR** requires **R** version **4.0** or above to function properly.
 The versions of the dependent packages, therefore, have also been set to work with **R \>= 4.0**.
-In addition, there are a few suggested packages that are not mandatory for BOLDconnectR to download and install properly, but, are essential for a couple of functions to work.
+In addition, there are a few suggested packages that are not mandatory for BOLDconnectR installation, but, are essential for a couple of functions to work.
 The names and exact versions of the dependencies/suggestions are given here ('Imports' and 'Suggests' section) (<https://github.com/boldsystems-central/BOLDconnectR/blob/main/DESCRIPTION>).